leleonz/SimpleShoppingCart/README.md

 **Cart Item**
 : Serve as record added into shopping cart.
 No public method exposed.

-## Domain Modelling Concerns
+## Domain Modelling Concerns and Decision
+### Domain Model Validation
-How/ where should we validate and ensure valid domain model creation/ initialization?
+**Problem:** How/ where should we validate and ensure valid domain model creation/ initialization?
 There are **TWO** schools of thought:
 1. Domain model should always be valid - by ensuring validation is done before creation, e.g. using Factory pattern
 2. Domain model should ensure itself to be valid - it is the responsibility of domain model to do self validation, e.g. add validation logic in ctor

+**Decision:**
-In our case here, we have choosen ✔️ 2.
+- In this case, the chosen way is ✔️ 2.
 Domain model should ensure itself to be valid.
-By extracting the validation logic in its own method and using base abstract class, _SelfValidationDomainModel.cs_ to enforce running _Validation_ method for every constructor calls.
+- By extracting the validation logic in its own method and using base abstract class, _SelfValidationDomainModel.cs_ to enforce running _Validation_ method for every constructor calls.

+### Shopping Cart Price Calculation
+**Problem:** Is it the responsibility of shopping cart to calculate total price of added items/ products?

+**Decision:**
+- To make this context simple, it is decided to have shopping cart to be responsibile for the price calculation.
+- In the future, if there are different formula of calculation, the calculation method can be extracted to Calculator interface.
+If such decision is being made, it might be a good idea to consider using Factory to create shopping cart with selected calculator class.